MathClubISIB/mathclubisib.github.io/content/participate/submit_doubts/index.md

 ---
 title: "Submit Doubts"
 description: "Submit Doubts at the Students' Math Club at Indian Statistical Institute, Bangalore."
+summary: "Ask a mathematical question and receive help, references, or discussion from the Math Club community."
 ---

 {{< katex >}}